edgedb/easy-edgedb/chapter20/index.md

 ### Dipping into DDL

 DDL is something you'll see mainly when dealing with migrations because it's good for expressing incremental changes.
-Up to now, we've only mentioned DDL for functions because it's so easy to just add `CREATE` to make a function whenever you need.
+Up to now, we've only mentioned DDL for functions because it's so easy to just add `create` to make a function whenever you need.

 SDL: `function says_hi() -> str using('hi');`

-DDL: `CREATE FUNCTION says_hi() -> str USING('hi')`
+DDL: `create function says_hi() -> str using('hi')`

 And even the capitalization doesn't matter.

-But for types, DDL requires a lot more typing, using keywords like `CREATE`, `SET`, `ALTER`, and so on.
+But for types, DDL requires a lot more typing, using keywords like `create`, `set`, `alter`, and so on.
 Using {ref}` ``edgedb migration`` <docs:ref_cli_edgedb_migration>` tools makes it possible to work with the schema using only SDL.

 ## EdgeDB lexical structure